ebaauw/homebridge-soma/README.md

 Issue _Identify_ (on the _Accessory Information_ service) to force poll the device immediately, and to play a sound on the device.

+- Keep the device clock and timezone offset in sync with the server running Homebridge, for when you don't use the SOMA Connect nor SOMA Smart Shades app.

 Note that Apple's Home app doesn't support custom services nor characteristics.
 To use the full features of Homebridge SOMA, you need a decent HomeKit app, like [Eve](https://www.evehome.com/en-us/eve-app).